ashutosh-139/ashutosh-139/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning MERN Stack Development
 - 💞️ I’m looking to collaborate on AI and ML feilds
-- 📫 You can reach me through my Contact No.:- 9405870538 and with email:- ashutoshpichare999@gmail.com
+- 📫 You can reach me through my Contact No.:- 9405870538 or with email address :- ashutoshpichare999@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: ...